Carbon Challenge Continues

-On Monday the Government published the long-awaited Energy White Paper – hot on the heels of the Sixth Carbon Budget, which the Climate Change Committee published last week.
+Just before Christmas, the Government published the long-awaited Energy White Paper – hot on the heels of the Climate Change Committee Sixth Carbon Budget.
 For those of us in the energy sector, it was the latest in a series of announcements setting out the Government’s and other bodies views on how the UK is going to heat and power communities in the future.

-Over the last few years many of us in the energy sector have been urging for more clarity from Government about its views on decarbonisation and finally with the recent Ten Point Plan, the Sixth Carbon Budget, the Energy White Paper and a number of new heat strategies due early in the New Year – we’ve got that in spades!
+Over the last few years many of us in the energy sector have been urging for more clarity from Government about its views on decarbonisation and finally with the recent Ten Point Plan, the Sixth Carbon Budget, the Energy White Paper and a number of new heat strategies due early this year – we’ve got that in spades!

 We welcome the Government’s and the Climate Change Committee’s direction on the end of fossil fuel boilers.
 At Wales & West Utilities, this is a policy change we’ve been discussing with Government for some time.
 Hydrogen ready boilers are almost at market and are already competitively priced.